sphinx-contrib/spelling/docs/source/customize.rst

   Boolean controlling whether words that are names of modules found on ``sys.path`` are treated as spelled properly.
 Defaults to ``True``.
 ``spelling_filters=[]``
-  List of filter classes to be added to the tokenizer that produces words to be checked.
+  List of importable filter classes to be added to the tokenizer that produces words to be checked.
+For example, ``["enchant.tokenize.MentionFilter"]``.
 The classes should be derived from ``enchant.tokenize.Filter``.
 Refer to the `PyEnchant tutorial`_ for examples.

 Private Dictionaries
 ====================